New London Addiction Treatment Resources

 Detox can be divided into two types:

-Medically assisted detox is done under the care of mental health and medical professionals.
+- Medically assisted detox: This process is done under the care of mental health and medical professionals.
 Their job is to increase your safety and comfort as you go through the withdrawal symptoms and possible medical complications that come from ending substance use.
 At times, medications may be administered to ease the cravings you have for the substance.

-Clinically managed detox is a non-medical strategy for someone wanting to break free from substance use.
+- Clinically managed detox: This entails a non-medical strategy for someone wanting to break free from substance use.
 This may simply include providing a safe and comfortable environment for a person to go through the detox process.
 Other facilities may provide hands-on treatment, including peer encouragement and support from professionals as you go through detox.

 Detox occurs in three phases.
 The first phase is evaluation.
 During this process, your mental health and physical health will be evaluated.
 The drugs or other substances in your system will be identified.
 Next, an appropriate strategy will be created to lay out how the detox process will go.